2ptr/Shroud/README.md

 ```

 ## Current Technique
 Currently, Shroud can use shellcode templates via `msfvenom` or custom shellcode files.
-These payloads are delta-encoded using [Red Siege's encoder](https://github.com/RedSiege/Delta-Encoder).
-XOR is also available.

-The Shroud dropper searches for instances of `svchost.exe` running under the current user context and launches a `RuntimeBroker.exe` with a spoofed PPID of the `svchost.exe` process.
+Shroud has several encryption and encoding options.
+The default method is AES-256 encryption using [TinyAES](https://github.com/kokke/tiny-AES-c).
+Other options include XOR and deltas using [Red Siege's encoder](https://github.com/RedSiege/Delta-Encoder).

+By default, Shroud launches a camoflauged (PPID, thread address, working directory) `RuntimeBroker.exe` process.
+Future updates will allow you to specify victim processes and camoflauge parameters.

+Strings are currently hardcoded.
+Hashing will be the first major update.

 Injection is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
+I would strongly prefer to use remote file mapping, but I have yet to find a method for cross-compiling `OneCore.lib`.

 Execution is handled by a stomp for an `ntdll.dll` function not used in `RuntimeBroker`.
+Currently this is hardcoded to be `RtlFreeMemoryStream`.
+Future updates will choose a random (hashed) `ntdll.dll` export before compiling.

 The final function call is handled with `CreateRemoteThread`.

-Future versions will improve various aspects of the tool.
+I may change this in the future.

 ## To-Do
 - AES-256
+- String hashing / polymorphism
 - Persistence options
-- String hashing / polymorphism